 In Fig.\,\ref{fig:fa}, we show the parameter space of axion-gluon coupling of Eq.\,\eqref{eq:QCD_axion_cr} as a function of the axion mass, $m_a$.
-Our limits do not currently exceed those from experiments searching for an oscillating neutron electric dipole moment~\cite{Abel:2017rtm}.
+Our limits do not currently exceed those of experiments that search for an oscillating neutron electric dipole moment,~\cite{Abel:2017rtm}.
 However, future investigations using dynamical decoupling techniques~\cite{Aharony:2019iad,Kennedy2020} can extend the search towards higher masses into a previously experimentally unexplored regime.
 In this context, we note that the bound associated with Earth~\cite{Hook:2017psm} is not related to a search for oscillating energy levels.
-It rather stems from the fact that for small enough $f_a$ the Earth-matter density affects the axion potential, driving it away from zero.
+It originates from the fact that for small enough $f_a$ the Earth's matter density affects the axion potential, driving it away from zero.
 This bound can possibly be avoided if one introduces a new interaction between the axion and the SM matter fields.
-In forthcoming work, the analysis in this paper will also be extended to higher frequencies (up to $\sim$100 MHz) based on the experimental data from atomic~\cite{Tretiak2022} and molecular~\cite{OswaldPRL2022} spectroscopy.
+In the forthcoming work, the analysis in this paper will also be extended to higher frequencies (up to $\sim$100 MHz) based on the experimental data from atomic \cite{Tretiak2022} and molecular \cite{OswaldPRL2022} spectroscopy.

-The measurement can be improved by accumulating more data, or, given a certain measurement time, improving its instability.
-Since the $\nu_{\textrm{E3}}/\nu_{\textrm{E2}}$ measurement instability is limited by the finite lifetime of the E2 excited state, comparing the E3 clock to a clock with superior stability and suitable sensitivity will lead to an improved search.
-The projections shown in the plots assume amplitude limits at the $1\times 10^{-18}$ level, which could be obtained with the present $\nu_{\textrm{E3}}$ instability and similar measurement time.
+The measurement can be improved by accumulating more data or, given a certain measurement time, improving its instability.
+Since the $\nu_{\textrm{E3}}/\nu_{\textrm{E2}}$ measurement instability is limited by the finite lifetime of the $E2$ excited state, comparing the $E3$ clock to a clock with superior stability and suitable sensitivity will lead to an improved search.
+The projections shown in the plots assume amplitude limits at the level $1\times 10^{-18}$, which could be obtained with the present $\nu_{\textrm{E3}}$ instability and similar measurement time.

 In summary, we show that UDM interacting with the QCD sector leads to oscillations of the nuclear charge radius and consequently of electronic transition frequencies, which can be investigated with high precision in optical clocks.
 We apply this idea to two transitions in \textsuperscript{171}Yb\textsuperscript{+}.
 A long-term measurement of the frequency ratio, and the calculated sensitivities, provide constraints on the coupling of UDM to quarks and gluons.
 While these results only improve the coupling $d_g$ for a small mass range, they constitute, to our knowledge, the first investigation of UDM-nuclear couplings using an optical atomic clock comparison.
 Future investigations based on the derived principle, employing combinations of optical clocks promising larger sensitivity, in particular, those based on highly charged ions \cite{Kozlov2018,Rehbehn2021}, are expected to investigate couplings well below the current parameter range.